Wyoming vs. Kent State Famous Idaho Potato Bowl NCAA Football Odds, Plays and Insights | December 21, 2021

 Over/Under Insights

-- Wyoming and its opponents have scored at least 58.5 points -- this matchup's over/under -- just two times this season.
+- Wyoming and its opponents have scored at least 60.5 points -- this matchup's point total -- just twice this year.

-- Kent State's games have gone over 58.5 points in eight of 13 chances this season.

-- The 57.6 combined points per game that these two squads have allowed this season are 0.9 fewer than the 58.5 total in this contest.
+- The 57.6 combined points per game that these two squads have allowed this season are 2.9 fewer than the 60.5 over/under in this contest.

-- Cowboys games have an average total of 47.5 points this season, 11 fewer than Tuesday's over/under.
+- The Cowboys and their opponents score an average of 47.5 points per game, 13.0 fewer than Tuesday's total.

-- In 2021, games involving the Golden Flashes have averaged a total of 68.2 points, 9.7 more than the set over/under in this contest.
+- The 68.2 PPG average total in Golden Flashes games this season is 7.7 points more than this game's over/under.

 Wyoming Stats and Trends

-- This season, the Cowboys have just one against the spread win in five games as a favorite of 3 points or more.

-- Wyoming's games this year have gone over the point total in 54.5% of its opportunities (six times in 11 games with a set point total).
+- Wyoming's games this year have eclipsed the over/under six times in 11 opportunities (54.5%).

 - This year, the Cowboys have 17 turnovers, seven fewer than the Golden Flashes have takeaways (24).